 With over 400 types of beer, Belgium has the most individual beer brands in the world.
-Belgium produces some of the most recognizable beers in the world, and those beers are often served in specialized barware designed to highlight the special flavors in each brew.
+Belgium produces some of the most recognizable beers in the world, and those beers are often served in special glasses designed to highlight the special flavors in each brew.
 Exotic barware also works to add a sense of occasion to any event and cement the brand in your mind.
 Stella Artois, for example, is traditionally served in a classic Stella Chalice.
 Beer isn't all Belgium has going for it, of course; they're also known for their chocolates.

 In Japan, beer is sold in vending machines.
 Beer can also be purchased from street vendors and in train stations as well as in grocery stores and restaurants.
 The Japanese are nearly as famous for their specialty vending machines as they are for their electronics.
-Brands like Sony and Panasonic continue to dominate the market.

 Tailgate parties are fueled by beer.
 In the week surrounding the Super Bowl, approximately 51.7 million cases of beer will be sold.
 Averaged out over the length of a football game, that's just over 300 million beers to be consumed each hour of the game.
-Make sure to soak some of it up with popcorn so you'll be awake for the end of the game.
+Make sure to soak some of it up with popcorn, so you'll be awake for the end of the game.

 George Washington liked beer.
 The first president of the United States is reported to have had his own brew house on the grounds of Mount Vernon and to have a particular fondness for porter.
 If you want to follow in the footsteps of a founding father, you can try your hand at brewing your own beer; home-brewing kits have made it much easier than it was in the 1700s.